V4Fire/Client/src/base/b-sidebar/README.md

 ## Styles

-The component has `sidebarTransition` style property to specify the transition behavior when opening or closing.
+The component has the `sidebarTransition` style property to specify the transition behavior when opening or closing.

 ```stylus
 $p = {